 Dave Ramsey’s Baby Steps Aren’t Just For Those With Debt

 You can use the steps to save money, pay off your home early, save for retirement or to inspire you to give back.

 Trust me these steps work….
-If you are stressed about money, worried about debt and some day want to go on a nice vacation (or just stop the work treadmill thing) you need these steps.
+If you’re stressed about money, worried about debt and some day want to go on a vacation (or just stop the work treadmill thing) you need these steps.

 Dave Ramsey’s Baby Steps:

 Step One: Set Up An Emergency Fund

 You need to set up an emergency fund with money in it strictly for emergencies.
 And by emergencies I mean car trouble, sick children, hospital visits – real emergencies.

 Not Momma needs a new pair of shoes emergencies.
 A general rule of thumb emergency fund amount is $1000 but if all you can save is $500 start there.

 Step Two: Pay Off Debt Using The Debt Snowball

 Do you have debt?
 Do you owe money?
 Do you know how much?
 Once you know how much you owe and to who you start your debt snowball.